ratul-420/web-programming-1-seminar-homework/README.md

 3. Update `config.php` with your database credentials.

-4. Access your site at `gamf4.nhely.hu/Seminar Project`.
+4. Access your site at `http://gamf4.nhely.hu/Seminar%20Project/index.php`.

 ## Version Control

 - All code is versioned on GitHub.